DenisGold/neo4jphp/README.md

 Neo4jPHP
 ========
-Author: Josh Adell <josh.adell@gmail.com>
+Author: Denis Stoliarchuk <dartius@mail.ru>
-Copyright (c) 2011-2012
+Copyright (c) 2016-2017

 PHP Wrapper for the Neo4j graph database REST interface.
 The latest version of the original project was apparently abandoned.
 This fork was made to make this library compatible with PHP 7.

-In-depth documentation and examples: http://github.com/jadell/neo4jphp/wiki
+In-depth documentation and examples: http://github.com/denisgold/neo4jphp/wiki

 API documentation: http://jadell.github.com/neo4jphp